 Burning is allowed in Hamilton County from October 1 to April 30 of each year with a valid permit.
 Burn permits are issued to individuals or businesses that are planning to burn less than two acres in a burn season.
 Burning is limited to clean, raw, untreated, non-manufactured wood or natural vegetation.

 Permits will not be issued until any required inspections are performed.
-We accept cash, check, or money order.
-We do not accept credit/debit cards.
+We accept cash, check, money order, or credit/debit cards.

 Contolled Burning permits are issued to those individuals or businesses planning to